dennisngugiwambui/.NET_MAUI_StudentSystem_Crossplatform_App/README.md

 .NET MAUI
-# This is a student managment system for WGU management.
+# This is a student managment system for WGU management

 I have included a code which looks as shown below.
 Ensure to have the necessary packages to run this code .